Build a rock for a FastAPI app

 Cleanup

-Now we have a fully functional rock for a FastAPI application!
+Now we have a fully functional rock for a FastAPI app!
 This concludes the first part of this tutorial, so we’ll stop the container and remove the respective image for now:

 sudo docker stop fastapi-hello-world